rmrk-team/evm/docs/mocks/extensions/soulbound/RMRKSoulboundPerTokenMock.md

 function ownerOf(uint256 tokenId) external view returns (address)
 ```

-Used to retireve the owner of the given token.
+Used to retrieve the owner of the given token.

 *Requirements:  - `tokenId` must exist.*